mbforbes/website-3/about.md

 If you want my bio as a researcher and contact info, check out the [research](/research) page.

-If you're interested in hiring me for some consulting work, you can [do that too](/hire/).
+If you're interested in hiring me for some consulting work, you can [check my availability and business contact info](/hire/).